 The starting gun

-That's the correct answer.
-If this doodad can shave a second off your time, it can do the same for your competitors.
-And you can bet that everyone will pony up the $150.
+That's the correct answer, because if this miracle product can shave a minute off your time, it can do the same for your competitors.
+And you can bet that everyone will pony up the dough.

 Early on at Berkshire -- which was a fabric mill, for those who aren't familiar with ancient history -- Buffett's managers would bring him well-conceived plans for upgrading processes, machinery, you name it.
 These would, on paper at least, save the plant a lot of money, meaning bigger potential profits for the firm.

 But Buffett soon realized that such capital expenditures were wasted: These advances were also available to every other fabric mill out there.
 That meant investing in such upgrades would benefit none of the manufacturers; with everyone generating similar cost savings and passing them onto the customers to try to boost sales, the only likely beneficiaries would be ... the customers!

 To make the most of a tight situation, Buffett morphed Berkshire into an investment-driven holding company, and the rest, as we say, is history.

 The fallacy of composition is a particularly important concept for budding value investors, because so many of the rebound and turnaround stories out there hinge on comeback plans.
 When the chips are down, firms often aim to improve, restructuring themselves to embrace "best practices" whose benefits are fleeting, if not already gone.

 A while back, I noted that General Motors was looking to streamline its part-sourcing strategies to be more like Toyota's.
 While that might plug a couple of holes in GM's leaky boat, by now you probably realize that it won't offer any long-term competitive advantage.